The Myths of Product Management

 #5 Product Manager is CEO of the Product.

 I’m actually OK with this one.
 Not because the job of CEO and PM is the same, but because no matter what it is or who made a mistake, you, the PM, are responsible.
 Like a CEO.
-Your bonus goes away when Google launches a competitor, you job disappears if you read the market wrong or your engineers estimated poorly.
+Your bonus goes away when Google launches a competitor, your job disappears if you read the market wrong or your engineers estimated poorly.
 No matter who makes the mistake, it’s your responsibility to fix it.

-Unlike the CEO, the PM don’t have firing power.
+Unlike the CEO, the PM doesn’t have firing power.
 So while they’ll have responsibility for making sure the product is successful, they are working with engineers and designers who report to someone else.
 They have to use persuasion and influence to shape the direction of the work.
 Those are good skills to learn if you want to grow into CEO one day and not be a micromanager.
 Sadly, some PMs use the only power they do have, over final product decisions, to try to get some control over their future.

 Good PM’s lead teams, bad PM’s dictate product choices.